Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Booster doses of Pfizer vaccine are another dose given 6 months past the second dose of Pfizer for anyone who fits the booster criteria. (see next question)

-*Please note regarding J&J: On December 16, 2021 the CDC endorsed updated recommendations to express a clinical preference for individuals to receive an mRNA COVID-19 vaccine including Moderna and Pfizer vaccines over the Johnson and Johnson Janssen vaccine.
+*Please note regarding J&J: On December 16, 2021 the CDC endorsed updated recommendations to express a strong clinical preference for individuals to receive an mRNA COVID-19 vaccine including Moderna and Pfizer vaccines over the Johnson and Johnson Janssen vaccine for any dose (first or booster).

 Yes, we are offering booster doses for anyone who is fully vaccinated.
 We do check your vaccine card and/or record to make sure your booster is timed correctly.
 Please see the related question about booster eligibility.

-You can make an appointment at any of our clinics.
+You can walk in or make an appointment at any of our clinics.

 We offer third doses in the series of Pfizer or Moderna at our clinics for people with moderate to severe immune compromise.
 The CDC page on immunocompromising conditions is here.
-Third doses are available for people who have received the second dose of either Pfizer or Moderna vaccine a minimum of 28 days ago.
+Third doses are available for people who have received the second dose of either Pfizer or Moderna vaccine a minimum of 28 days ago; these third doses should be the same vaccine that was received for first and second dose.
+Three months after the third dose they are due for a booster dose of either mRNA vaccine (Pfizer or Moderna).

 Yes, typically we do.
 The website is updated with the doses that are available.